Skip to main content Skip to navigation Skip to Banner Skip to Services Skip to footer

 Avoiding Common Winter Insurance Claims

 When it comes to protecting your property against the elements, preparation is key.
 As temperatures drop, it is important to take precautions against seasonal risks.
-Even with comprehensive coverage, damage to your home or vehicle can lead to costly insurance claims that raise your overall premiums.
+Even with broad coverage, damage to your home or vehicle can lead to costly insurance claims that raise your overall premiums.
 The most cost-effective way to combat cold weather damage is to reduce your exposure to risk.
 Learn how proper maintenance can help you avoid the most common winter insurance claims.

 Frozen pipes